 All of that has led to Exposed Skincare dropping from one of our most-recommended providers of acne products to a "just average" rating.
 Some people see amazing results with their skincare routine - but for the people who don't, especially those who have a bad reaction to benzoyl peroxide or salicylic acid, getting a professional, friendly response from an Exposed Skincare representative proves difficult far too often.
-You won't be out too much money if you give this acne treatment a try and can't get a refund, but we recommend seeing what higher-ranked brands have to offer first.
+You won't be out too much money if you give this acne option a try and can't get a refund, but we recommend seeing what higher-ranked brands have to offer first.

 ClearPores is one of many products offered in the Skinception line.
-This acne treatment regimen uses three steps to get your skin looking great: a facial cleanser, dietary supplement, and a protection cream.
+This acne regimen uses three steps to get your skin looking great: a facial cleanser, dietary supplement, and a protection cream.

-Definitely not an all-natural acne treatment
+Definitely not an all-natural acne product

 What's in each of these components?
 You'll definitely want to check out the ingredients lists, because this isn't an all-natural acne product line.
 For example, the Deep Facial Wash and the Protection cream both use salicylic acid (which can be harsh) and methyl-/propylparaben (which are often considered to be no-nos as potentially toxic ingredients).
 The oral supplement is more natural, with ingredients like dandelion root, echinacea and red clover - but again, make sure you're not allergic or sensitive to any of ClearPores' ingredients before you make your purchase.